Indigenous eye health

 Indigenous eye health is still lagging behind the rest of Australia.

-The leading causes of blindness and vision impairment are: cataract, diabetic retinopathy, refractive error and trachoma.
+The leading causes of blindness and vision impairment are: uncorrected refractive error, cataract, diabetic retinopathy, age-related macular degeneration and glaucoma.

 In the next 10 years it is estimated that over 34,000 Indigenous Australians will be affected by low vision or blindness as a result of these four conditions.